codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

   - [ ] Any other options you would like to add

 **The most basic requirement for this project is that a user can:**
-- [ ] Login and Logout of the application
+- [ ] Login and Logout of the application using Firebase Google Authentication
 - [ ] CREATE a vocabulary entry:
   - [ ] Title
   - [ ] Definition